Download Lightroom presets and LUTs, absolutely free. Use the presets to add creativity and style to your photos.

 Stargate Timer Photoshop Tutorial

 To use the correct ruler system, first make the ruler visible (Enable rulers > View > Rulers).
 Then, under Preferences (Edit > Preferences), select “Units & Rulers,” and set the units to “pixels.”
 Then select “Guides, Grid, Slices & Count” in the left menu and set the colour of your rulers.
 Drag your ruler to the top left corner of your document.

 Paint the selection black (#000000).
 In the same layer, create an elliptical selection like shown below.
 Keep the selection between the ruler at 100 and 900.
 Then inverse the selection (Select > Inverse) and transform (Selection >> Transform Selection) this selection up (using your up arrow key or mouse) to the 100 ruler line.
 Then approve the transformation (Enter) and erase (Delete) sections of the black rectangle.
-Do the same with the bottom.